 How to take buggies and strollers on public transport

-Download TfL's step-free Tube map as it shows which stations have step-free access to the street (eg: there's escalators and/or lifts) and between Tube lines.
+- Download TfL's step-free Tube map: It shows which stations have step-free access to the street (eg: there's escalators and/or lifts) and between Tube lines.
 Stations with steps are still an option of course: if you're travelling with two adults you can carry the buggy up the stairs, and most Londoners are happy to help out if you're on your own.
 Tube trains, local trains and buses all have designated areas for buggies.

-Avoid peak travel times if possible when catching public transport as stations, trains and buses can get extremely crowded.
+- Avoid peak travel times when catching public transport: Stations, trains and buses can get extremely crowded.
 Almost all other forms of London's public transport are also accessible.

 Kids go free in London

-Children under five-years-old travel free on all London public transport with a fare-paying adult.
-For more information and families with older children read our guide to children's travel in London.
+- Read our guide to children's travel in London: Children under five-years-old travel free on all London public transport with a fare-paying adult.
+Find out more, including information for families with older children.

-Many of London's top 10 attractions are free to enter for children and adults alike, while children under three generally get free entry to paid attractions, including the London Eye, Tower of London (free entry up to five) and Madame Tussaud's (free entry up to four).
+- Make the most of free admission to many of London's top attractions: Many of the city's most famous spots are free to enter for children and adults alike, while children under three generally get free entry to paid attractions, including the London Eye (free entry up to three years of age), Tower of London (free entry up to five years of age) and Madame Tussauds (free entry up to three years of age).

 Breastfeeding and baby change facilities

-If you're looking for dedicated facilities, you'll find parent rooms and baby change facilities in most of London's department stores and both Westfield Shopping Centres.
-Likewise most major museums and major galleries have family rooms.
+- If you're looking for dedicated facilities: You'll find parent rooms and baby change facilities in most of London's department stores and both Westfield Shopping Centres.
+Likewise most major museums and galleries have family rooms.

-Try the NCT's Babychange app which shows baby change facilities near you.
+- Download the NCT's Babychange app: So you can find baby change facilities near you.

-You'll need to eat on your day out with toddlers, so take a look at family-friendly restaurants in London for venues which welcome children of all ages.
+- Take a look at family-friendly restaurants in London: Find venues which welcome children of all ages.
 Many London restaurants and pubs welcome families at lunchtime and may allow children in the evening too.
 Check with the venue in advance to find out whether kids are allowed.

 Parks and playgrounds